v-research/edu/ethiopia/offensiveSecurity/README.md

 * White/Black/box Penetration testing Phases
 * Terminology.
 Threat (weak password), Vulnerability (password guessing), Attack (dictionary), Exploit (implementation)

-The process of penetration testing may be simplified into the following five phases:
+The process of penetration testing may be simplified into the following five phases (see [Wiki](https://en.wikipedia.org/wiki/Penetration_test)]:
 1. Reconnaissance: The act of gathering important information on a target system.
 This information can be used to better attack the target.
 For example, open source search engines can be used to find data that can be used in a social engineering attack.
-2. Scanning: Uses technical tools to further the attacker's knowledge of the system.
+2. Scanning & Vulnerability Assessment: Uses technical tools to further the attacker's knowledge of the system.
 For example, Nmap can be used to scan for open ports.
-3. Gaining access: Using the data gathered in the reconnaissance and scanning phases, the attacker can use a payload to exploit the targeted system.
+3. Exploitation: Using the data gathered in the reconnaissance and scanning phases, the attacker can use a payload to exploit the targeted system.
 For example, Metasploit can be used to automate attacks on known vulnerabilities.
-4. Maintaining access: Maintaining access requires taking the steps involved in being able to be persistently within the target environment in order to gather as much data as possible.
-5. Covering tracks: The attacker must clear any trace of compromising the victim system, any type of data gathered, log events, in order to remain anonymous.[22]
+5. Reporting: Once the exploitation phase is complete, the tester prepares a report documenting the penetration test's findings.
+The report generated in this final penetration testing phase can be used to fix any vulnerabilities found in the system and improve the organization's security posture.

 ### Do you speak techy?
 0. have a decent computer (we can give you one if your is "old" or "tired")